Signbank/FinSL-signbank/README.md

 Django should make all the needed database configurations apart from setting up a database.
 > bin/develop.py migrate

+You can use sqlite3 for development

 * **How to run tests**

-Sadly tests are not yet available.
+Tests are not yet available.

 * **Deployment instructions**

 ### Contribution guidelines ###

 Right now this repository is not up for contribution, because this might not be actively maintained.

-You can fork this and make your own version.
+However, you can fork this and make your own version.

 * Writing tests
 * Code review